TafitasoaThierry/ES6/README.md

-the basics concepts of es6
+Some basics concepts used es6